 - Application Deadline: May 31, 2018

-- Course Level: award is available for DIT’s full time, taught Masters (Level 9) programme.
+- Course Level: Scholarship is available for DIT’s full time, taught Masters (Level 9) programme.

-- Study Subject: award is awarded at four Colleges (Arts & Tourism, Business, Engineering & Built Environment and Sciences & Health).
+- Study Subject: Scholarship is awarded at four Colleges (Arts & Tourism, Business, Engineering & Built Environment and Sciences & Health).

-- Award: The sponsorship will cover the awarded amount against one year of tuition fees
+- Award: The scholarship will cover the awarded amount against one year of tuition fees

 - Number of Awards: 60 opportunities are available.

 - Nationality: Around the world

 - The award can be taken in Ireland